-Following the reunification of North and South Yemen in 1990, southerners continued to perceive northern dominance in both the military and government contributed to a brief civil war in 1994, which ended with the defeat of the southern army after only a few months.
+Following the unification of North and South Yemen in 1990, southerners continued to perceive northern dominance in both the military and government contributed to a brief civil war in 1994, which ended with the defeat of the southern army after only a few months.
 In May 1994 large scale fighting broke out between military forces supporting the south and those supporting the north following a breakdown in political co-operation.
 Fighting continued until July when Aden fell.
 Since then the Government has attempted to promote reconciliation between the north and the south.

 Following their defeat the Yemen government offered amnesty to officers and soldiers from the southern army and promised re-integration into the Yemen military.
 However, the re-integration of officers and soldiers into the Yemen army has proceeded slowly, provoking considerable resentment and unrest among southerners.
 Ongoing instability in southern Yemen is largely due to unresolved tensions between Yemen's northerners, who continue to hold key positions in both the government and military, and southerners who continue to accuse the Yemen government of excluding them from both government and military positions.

 Protests occurred intermittently throughout 2007, primarily in Yemen's southern governorates of Aden and Marib.